While bare trusts are considered the simplest of all trusts, it’s important to understand what’s involved. Keep reading to discover:

 Trustees are appointed to look after a bare trust.
 They make investment decisions and are legally responsible for ensuring the trust operates as it should.
 Every decision is made in the beneficiary’s interests.

-Anyone can contribute, meaning it's simple to pay into bare trusts for grandchildren.
+Anyone can contribute, meaning it's simple to pay into bare trusts for grandchildren or people unable to take care of themselves.
 And when you make the most of the bare trust taxation rules, contributions can grow tax-free.

 One of the main benefits of a bare trust is it allows you to use a child’s capital gains tax exemptions and, if settled by someone other than a parent, their income tax allowance.

-This is why most bare trusts grow tax-free, are unlimited in size and provide potential access for the child’s benefit before 18.
+This is why most bare trusts grow tax-free, are unlimited in size and provide potential access for the child’s benefit before 18 (or 16 in Scotland).

 What is a bare trust used for?